-- 171 AL3 is appropriate for transactions requiring high confidence in an asserted identity. - 172 Substantial risk is associated with erroneous authentication.
+- AL3 is appropriate for transactions requiring high confidence in an asserted identity. - Substantial risk is associated with erroneous authentication.
 This level requires multi- - factor remote network authentication.
 Identity proofing procedures require verification of - identifying materials and information.
 Authentication must be based on proof of - possession of a key or password through a cryptographic protocol.
 Tokens can be "soft," - "hard," or "one-time password" device tokens.
-Note that both identity proofing and - authentication mechanism requirements are more substantial.
+Note that both identity proofing and - authentication mechanism requirements are more substantial. - 190 For example, a transaction in which a patent attorney electronically submits confidential - patent information to the U.S. Patent and Trademark Office can be a Level 3 transaction. - 192 Improper disclosure would give competitors a competitive advantage.
+Other Level 3 - transaction examples include online access to a brokerage account that allows the - claimant to trade stock, or use by a contractor of a remote system to access potentially - sensitive personal client information.